A Maine Windjammer Cruise

 Arriving in Camden on Sunday afternoon, the streets were all a scurry with folks dodging into doorways and finding space under canopies to escape the downpour.
 Long before sailing, the sun warmed and dried up everything including our spirits.
 We never saw a another drop except the last morning while cruising back to port.

-Ports of call included a quaint, rather sleepy place called North Haven which made for beautiful hour's stroll; Dublin, a seemingly overlooked place rivaling Camden with its unique shops, signage, and overall laid-back feel; Warren State Park where Maine's island beauty simply is; and Stonington, a must-see town with its bookstore, art gallery, various craft shops and eateries.
+Ports of call included a quaint, rather sleepy place called North Haven which made for beautiful hour's stroll; Belfast, a seemingly overlooked place rivaling Camden with its unique shops, signage, and overall laid-back feel; Warren State Park where Maine's island beauty simply is; and Stonington, a must-see town with its bookstore, art gallery, various craft shops and eateries.
 And then the "Wooden Boat Sail In" wherein most all the Maine windjammers anchored for a steel drum band fest and mussel chow-down ashore gratis of the Windjammer Association.
 Both aboard and when on shore, I almost never had my camera out-of-hand.
 I'm including a few photos here of the 900+ with which I returned home.

 I'd be amiss without noting that Capt.
 Ray always snags a great eager-to-please crew and attracts passengers who become friends immediately. - Fair Winds, Don (Zoot) Pizzuto